Heliozoa/lbr/CONTRIBUTING.md

 pg_dump --no-owner --dbname=postgres://lbr:lbr@localhost/ichiran | psql <ichiran-connection-string>
 pg_dump --no-owner --dbname=postgres://lbr:lbr@localhost/lbr | psql <lbr-connection-string>
 ```
-where the connection strings are databases at something like https://neon.tech/ for example.
+where the connection strings are databases at something like [Amazon RDS](https://aws.amazon.com/rds/) for example.

 If the database host requires SNI, such as with Neon, you can add `:use-ssl :full` to end of the `ICHIRAN_CONNECTION` list.